Chiltern Firehouse

-The Chiltern Firehouse is a restaurant and hotel located at 1 Chiltern Street, Marylebone, London, England occupying the Grade II listed building of the former Marylebone Fire Station, also known as Manchester Square Fire Station.
-It is owned by André Balazs, a hotel chain owner, who also owns the Chateau Marmont in Los Angeles, California.
-The head chef is Nuno Mendes.
+The Chiltern Firehouse is a temporarily closed restaurant and boutique hotel located at 1 Chiltern Street in the Marylebone area of London, England.
+It occupies the Grade II listed building of the former Marylebone Fire Station, originally known as the Manchester Square Fire Station.
+It is owned by André Balazs, an American hotelier, who also owns the Chateau Marmont in Los Angeles, California.
+The head chef is Luke Hunns.
+It is currently closed for repairs following a fire which broke out in 2025.

 Manchester Square Fire Station

-The Manchester Square Fire Station was built in 1889, by the London County Council Architect's Department, "in the Vulliamy manner".
+The building was constructed in 1889 as the Manchester Square Fire Station, since Manchester Square is nearby.
+It was designed by the London County Council Architect's Department "in the Vulliamy manner".
 "Red brick with stone dressings; tiled roof.
 Free Tudor-Gothic style".
-It initially served as a fire station, and was one of the first fire stations in London.
+It was built as a fire station, and it was one of the first fire stations in London.
 The original architect was Robert Pearsall.

-Originally known as Manchester Square Fire Station (Manchester Square is nearby), it was decommissioned in June 2005 by the London Fire and Emergency Planning Authority.
-For some years subsequently, it had been in occasional use as an exhibition space for local artists, as there was a long and complex planning process to convert it to a luxury hotel and restaurant.
+Later known as the Marylebone Fire Station, it was decommissioned in June 2005 by the London Fire and Emergency Planning Authority.
+For some years afterward, it was in occasional use as an exhibition space for local artists, since there was a long and complex planning process to convert it to a luxury hotel and restaurant.
 David Archer of Archer Humphryes Architects acted as lead architect for the project.

 Chiltern Firehouse hotel and restaurant

-The Chiltern Firehouse opened as a 26-suite hotel and 200 capacity restaurant in 2013.
-It is the first British establishment by American hotelier André Balazs.
+In 2013, the Chiltern Firehouse opened as a 26-suite hotel and 200-seat restaurant.
+It was the first British establishment by American hotelier André Balazs.

 Interior

-The Firehouse features an open kitchen.
-The restaurant interior is designed by Paris-based Studio KO.
+The restaurant features an open kitchen, and the interior was designed by Paris-based Studio KO.
 The Independents restaurant critic Tracey MacLeod described the interior by saying that "they've kept the huge firehouse doors, giving an almost rustic feel, while cleverly-placed mirrors create the illusion of infinite space."
 Londonist reported: The look of the space is unique.
 A ceiling clad with fabric that would feel at home on the seats of the Bakerloo line, carpeted corridors your gran would like, and a scattering of pot plants and nic-nacs lend a feel that's simultaneously homely and nothing at all like a home you could imagine.
 Grace Dent of the London Evening Standard described a "glorious dining room that is part classic French brasserie, part industrial—supporting pillars, a fireman's pole and low-hanging lights—and part chintzy in-joke with pot plants, ornaments, thick hallway carpets and marble tables."